toru173/nomi-discord-python/README.md

 <summary>Updating the Application</summary>

 ### Updating nomi-discord-python
 If there is an update available, double click on the 'update' script in your installation folder.
 It will download the latest update and offer to install it in the current folder, or ask you for a new folder.
-It won't overwrite your Nomi's configuration files
+It won't overwrite your Nomi's configuration files.

 </details>